Scottish Americans

 Scottish Americans or Scots Americans (Ameireaganaich Albannach; Scots-American) are Americans whose ancestry originates wholly or partly in Scotland.
 Scottish Americans are closely related to Scotch-Irish Americans, descendants of Ulster Scots, and communities emphasize and celebrate a common heritage.
 The majority of Scotch-Irish Americans originally came from Lowland Scotland and Northern England before migrating to the province of Ulster in Ireland (see Plantation of Ulster) and thence, beginning about five generations later, to North America in large numbers during the eighteenth century.
 The number of Scottish Americans is believed to be around 25 million, and celebrations of Scottish identity can be seen through Tartan Day parades, Burns Night celebrations, and Tartan Kirking ceremonies.

+Significant emigration from Scotland to America began in the 1700s, accelerating after the Jacobite rising of 1745, the steady degradation of clan structures, and the Highland Clearances.
+During the 18th century, the "push" elements of emigration decisions were set alongside the "pull" of the many opportunities for Scots in the British Empire created by the Act of Union.
+At this stage, those leaving included members of the lower-ranking gentry; for instance, emigrants from the Highlands had among them tacksmen (Note: The tacksmen of the Highlands were the middle stratum of the society, renting land from the lairds and subletting it to the individual farming tenants.) and some wealthier farmers who chose not to accept the changes being imposed in the earliest phases of the Highland clearances.